MPI-Certified Vehicle Inspection Station for BIIC

-Why It’s Required
+Why a BIIC Is Required

 The Body Integrity Inspection Certificate (BIIC) provides assurance that the frame and body are structurally sound, and that all repairs meet manufacturer (OEM) standards.
-This inspection is required before a Certificate of Inspection (COI) can be issued, which is the final step to register your vehicle in Manitoba.
+This inspection is required before a Certificate of Inspection (COI) can be issued, which is the final step to register your salvage vehicle in Manitoba.

 There are four vehicle status labels in Manitoba: